chb/indivo_server/doc/sphinx/source/authentication.rst

 In addition, we implement the following constraints:

 * As per the oAuth recommended approach, all oAuth token setup and exchange calls use the ``POST`` method.
-The Indivo server will respond with a 404 Not Found error code to any GET request against its OAuth protocol URLs.
+The Indivo server will respond with a 405 Method Not Allowed error code to any GET request against its OAuth protocol URLs.

 * The ``oauth_version`` parameter is mandatory.
 Every PHA request should include the ``oauth_version`` parameter.
   The only supported value in Indivo at this point is ``oauth_version=1.0``.